congto/ktos-108/Lab_08_Docker_Use_Basics.md

 https://www.docker.com/products/docker
 ```

-Caution: You will want to run the rest of this lab from within this Vagrant VM.
+Caution: You will want to run the rest of this lab from within the Vagrant VM or your Lab environment.
 If you have the lastest version of Docker installed on you laptop, the lab will still work, but note that the specified paths and IP addresses will differ in some cases.

 In either case, we should first validate that we can even talk to the docker daemon:
 ```